Geometric Algebra Transformer: Experiments

-We first demonstrate \gatr on a $n$-body dynamics prediction problem.
-Given the masses, initial positions, and velocities of a star and a few planets, the goal is to predict the final position after the system has evolved under Newtonian gravity for some time.
-We generate synthetic training sets of between $100$ and $100\,000$ samples, consisting of the initial and final state of a star and three planets.
-There are three evaluation sets of $5\,000$ samples each: one just like the training data, one with five planets instead of three, and one where the coordinates are translated to a spatial region where the training data had low density. \gatr is compared to two baselines: a vanilla transformer and an MLP. \footnote{We will add a comparison to the Geometric Clifford Algebra Networks by \citet{ruhe2023geometric} as soon as their code is public.} We describe the details of the dataset as well as our hyperparameter choices in Appendix~\ref{app:experiments}.
+We start our empirical demonstration of \gatr{} with an $n$-body dynamics problem, on which we compare \gatr{} to a wide range of baselines.
+Given the masses, initial positions, and velocities of a star and a few planets, the goal is to predict the final position after the system has evolved under Newtonian gravity for 1000 Euler integration time steps.
+We compare \gatr{} to a Transformer and an MLP, the equivariant SEGNN~\cite{Brandstetter2022-hw} and $\sethree$-Transformer~\cite{Fuchs2020-bw}, as well as the geometric-algebra-based---but not equivariant---GCA-GNN~\cite{ruhe2023geometric}.
+The experiment is described in detail in Appendix~\ref{app:gravity}.

-In the left panel of Fig.~\ref{fig:gravity_results} we show the mean squared error in predicting these positions achieved by \gatr as a function of the number of training samples used.
-The MLP, which has the least strong inductive bias and treats the object positions and velocities as a single, structureless feature vector, performs poorly on this task.
-The transformer structures the data in terms of objects and is permutation-equivariant, but not aware of the geometry; it achieves a reasonable prediction accuracy when using the full training set.
-Our \gatr architecture, however, drastically outperforms both non-equivariant baselines and is able to predict final positions with high accuracy even from just 100 training samples.
+In the left panel of Fig.~\ref{fig:gravity_results} we show the prediction error as a function of the number of training samples used. \gatr{} clearly outperforms all non-equivariant baselines, including the geometric-algebra-based GCA-GNN.
+Compared to the equivariant SEGNN and $\sethree$-Transformer, \gatr{} is more sample-efficient, while all three methods reach the same prediction error when trained on enough data.
+This provides evidence for the usefulness of geometric algebra representations as an inductive bias.

 \gatr also generalizes robustly out of domain, as we show in the middle and right panels of Fig.~\ref{fig:architecture}.
-When evaluated on a larger number of planets, the mean error becomes larger, as non-trivial gravitational interactions become more frequent, but \gatr still outperforms the transformer baseline (the MLP does not support the evaluation on different object configurations).
-As an $\ethree$-equivariant architecture, the performance \gatr does not drop when evaluated on spatially translated data, while the non-equivariant baselines are less robust to this domain shift.
+When evaluating on a larger number of bodies than trained on, methods that use a softmax over attention weights (\gatr, Transformer, $\sethree$-Transformer) generalize best.
+Finally, the performance of the $\ethree$-equivariant \gatr, SEGNN, and $\sethree$-Transformer does not drop when evaluated on spatially translated data, while the non-equivariant baselines fail in this setting.